 Juventus have already signed Aaron Ramsey from Arsenal, so it would be unlikely to see them swoop in for Coutinho.
 However, with repeated speculation regarding the future of Paulo Dybala, Coutinho could provide a capable replacement option should the Turin decide to sell-on their prized asset.

 Bayern Munich could be a likely destination.
 Munich are currently a team in transition, with several of their players having reached the wrong side of 30; however, they may be put off by Coutinho’s high wages and already have the option to sign James Rodriguez on a permanent deal from Real Madrid.
-James appears to be the most viable solution the Bavarian giants.
+James appears to be the most viable solution for the Bavarian giants.

 Liverpool or Man United may come calling for Philipe Coutinho, but whether Coutinho would fancy a move back to England remains to be seen.
 Coutinho generally operates on the left side of an attacking trio or as a number 10; both English clubs have numerous options in this position and Coutinho may not get the starting birth he desires.
 Additionally, it has been reported that his family struggled to adapt to life in England, so a swift return seems unlikely.

-PSG would appear to be Coutinho’s most viable destination, with the resources for any player on the planet; however, the club has been involved in financial fair play allegations since signing Neymar and .
-Whether the could afford to add Coutinho to their all-star set-up remains to be seen.
+PSG would appear to be Coutinho’s most viable destination, with the resources for any player on the planet; however, the club has been involved in financial fair play allegations since signing Neymar and Mbappe.
+Whether the Parisians could afford to add Coutinho to their all-star set-up remains to be seen.
 However, if a transfer is financially feasible, Coutinho could be one of the key pieces in a PSG squad tasked with winning the Champions League.
 If so, they could make a large offer for the Brazilian.

 Our model values Philippe Coutinho at £34.32m.
 However, as always mentioned, this doesn’t account for a player’s form, ability or marketability.
 After accounting for these factors, the reported €80m asking price seems reasonable.